Curious about rum? What is rum? How is rum made? Let’s learn about rum. Our Rum 101 primer is here to help.

 Batch Process: The Traditional Pot Still

 Many artisanal rums are produced by small companies in small quantities.
+Many producers believe that pot stills allow them to produce the most desirable spirit.

 The fine art of the distiller is the key to success for the traditional pot still method.
 The disadvantage is that each distinct batch may vary to some degree and high volume production is not always feasible.